One of the world’s most expensive cities, Oslo is well known for the slimming effect it can have on tourists’ wallets.

 25) Soak up the sounds of the Mela music festival, held in Oslo every August.
 The city’s largest free music festival hosts musical acts from around the world, as well as a wide selection of international dishes.

 27) Try something new at Oslo Culture Night.
-Every September, more than 150 of Oslo’s cultural centers open their doors for a night of free experiences and entertainment.
+Every September, more than 150 of Oslo’s cultural centres open their doors for a night of free experiences and entertainment.

 From salsa dancing classes and concerts to cosplay workshops and film screenings, the annual event offers opportunities for everyone’s interests.
 It’s impossible to see everything, so read over the yearly schedule and plan ahead!